gds32571/soil_moisture_wemos/README.md

    Set up your secrets.h file like this.
 The MYADDR field is the last octet of the IP address.
 I use a 192.168.2.x network.

-Connect the Adafruit sensor as described in:
+Connect the Adafruit SeeSaw soil moisture sensor as described in:

 https://learn.adafruit.com/adafruit-stemma-soil-sensor-i2c-capacitive-moisture-sensor

    The sensor draws 5 mA in normal operation.
-You can connect the +V pin to D6 on the ESP8266 and the program will turn the sensor on when starting.
-It will turn the sensor off when going to sleep.
-So instead of 5 mA, the whole setup draws about 0.1 mA.
+You can connect the +V pin to D6 on the ESP8266 and the program will turn the sensor on when starting, then turn the sensor off when going to sleep.
+So instead of 5 mA, the whole setup draws about 0.1 mA when asleep.

-   In HA "Services" mqtt.publish use this example to set retain flag for this topic
+   In the HA developer tool "Services", using the mqtt.publish service use this example to set the desired mode along with the retain flag for this topic.
+This way the ESP8266 will get the message when itconnects after being asleep.

 #### {"topic": "sm1/modereq","payload":"awake","retain":true}
  -or-